MPA - Master of Physician Assistant - Texas

 Admissions Requirements & Processes

-A student applying for admission to a graduate program at West Coast University must:
+A student applying for admission to the Master of Physician Assistant-Texas Program at West Coast University (WCU) must:

 1. Submit a completed application to WCU through Centralized Application Service for Physician Assistants (CASPA).